 Which brings me back to Gala.
 Her name alone was a happy surprise.
 We kept her shelter name, and frankly her unexplained moniker seemed like a rather lame reference to a charity ball (when I called “Gala!” at mealtime, I imagined her wearing a tiny of Dynasty-era sequined gown).
 Then one day the kids and I remarked about her cute white paws, which looked like she'd stepped in a milk puddle.
 Helena — whose dad is half Greek — piped, “You know what Gala means in Greek, don't you?
 Milk!”
 And suddenly our lame-named cat had the coolest name in the world.

 Gradually she has revealed to us who she is — chatting frequently and earnestly in a hoarse, high-pitched meow that seems to ask about your day, or tell you about the pigeons outside the window.
 It has only been the past few weeks that we've seen a another side to Gala's character — a full year after being part of our family and settling into a glossy-furred feline with quiet if alert eyes.
 She suddenly became a playful pet — giddily chasing a bouncy ball around the wood floors and mischievously hopping into open dresser drawers.
 When I practice yoga in the evenings she hops onto my upward-dogged butt.
 At 3 a.m. each of the past few nights I've been awoken by Helena's grumpy wail, “Mom!
 Gala is being naughty and jumping on my bed to play!”

 And so I find that we committed to a cat who is far more wonderful than our first date suggested.
-She returns the favor — when we return home, she is loyally curled up on a dining chair by the front door— the only time she naps there, committed to us as much as we are to her.
+She returns the favor — when we walk in the front door, she's loyally curled up on a nearby dining chair — the only time she naps there — committed to us as much as we are to her.
 And for all of our sakes, I am so glad.